India - Trinidad and Tobago Bilateral Relations

 People-to-People Relations

-23. Know India Programme (KIP): There has been active participation of Indian diaspora youth from T&T in KIP over the years.
-More than 250 members of Diaspora have visited India under KIP, including 41 during 2023-24 and 24 in 2024-25.
+- Know India Programme (KIP): There has been active participation of Indian diaspora youth from T&T in KIP over the years.
+More than 250 members of Diaspora have visited India under the KIP, including 24 in the FY 2025-26.

-24. Cultural Centre: The Mission has been engaged in active cultural diplomacy through its Cultural Wing, Mahatma Gandhi Institute for Cultural Cooperation (MGICC), which was set up in January 1997 under a bilateral Cultural Exchange Programme.
-The centre has been built on a 5-acre land gifted by the Government of T&T and is one of the largest cultural centres of ICCR abroad.
+- Cultural Centre: The Mission has been engaged in active cultural diplomacy through its Cultural Wing, Mahatma Gandhi Institute for Cultural Cooperation (MGICC), which was set up in January 1997 under a bilateral Cultural Exchange Programme.
 Regular classes are conducted by India-based and local teachers in Indian classical music, dance, vocal and Yoga in several centres across the country.
-Presently, the Institute has one India-based teacher each for vocal music, Bharatanatyam and a Teacher of Indian Culture (TIC) for Yoga.
-The Institute organizes a variety of cultural events like music and dance performances, exhibitions and workshops.
-MGICC also offers annual scholarships under ICCR’s General Cultural Scholarship Scheme.
+The Institute organizes a variety of cultural events, exhibitions and workshops, etc.

-26. Yoga has gained immense popularity in the country over the years.
+- Yogahas gained immense popularity in the country over the years.
 The International Yoga Day (IDY) is celebrated on a large scale with participation of hundreds of Yoga enthusiasts from cross-sections of the society.
-The 11th IDY was celebrated with great enthusiasm and wide participation at historic Queen’s Park Savannah ground on 21 June 2025.
-Other important events, including ITEC Day, Ayurveda Day, World Hindi Day, Diwali and Holi celebrations, etc, are organized regularly with robust particpation.
+The 12th IDY was celebrated with great enthusiasm and wide participation at the Ato Boldon Stadium in Couva on June 21, 2026.
+Other important events, including ITEC Day, Ayurveda Day, World Hindi Day, Diwali and Holi celebrations, etc, are organized regularly with robust participation.
+Celebration of annual Gita Mahotsav was organized at MGICC on November 16, 2025.

 Promotion of Hindi

-30. International Regional Hindi Conference (IRHC) in collaboration with Hindi Foundation of Trinidad and Tobago Inc. (Hindi Nidhi), the National Council for Indian Culture (NCIC) and the National Library and Information System Authority (NALIS) was organized at Mahatma Gandhi Institute for Cultural Cooperation on 6-8 September 2024.
-The Conference brought together eminent scholars, linguists and enthusiasts of Hindi language and Indian culture from India as well as the Caribbean region including Guyana and Suriname.
-Mission celebrated Hindi Pakhwara on 8 October 2024 and the World Hindi Day on 10 January 2025 with participation of a large number of Hindi enthusiasts.
+- The 5th Vishwa Hindi Sammelan was organized in Port of Spain in April 1996.
+An International Regional Hindi Conference was organized in collaboration with Hindi Foundation of Trinidad and Tobago (Hindi Nidhi), the National Council for Indian Culture and the National Library and Information System Authority (NALIS) at MGICC on September 6-8, 2024.
+It brought together eminent scholars, linguists and enthusiasts of Hindi language and Indian culture from India as well as the Caribbean region.

 Community